English Courses @ X

 ENGL 211 Introduction to Film and Media Studies

 This course will consider concepts and discussions that have developed in the history of film, television, and media studies.
 Students will be introduced to the vocabulary of film and media studies, techniques of analysis, and major theoretical discussions in these fields.
 Screenings will introduce students to various kinds of films, dating from the early 20th century to the present.
-Credit will be granted for one of ENGL 211, 209 or 297 "Analyzing Film."
+Credit will be granted for only one of ENGL 211, 209 or 297 "Analyzing Film".
 Three credits.
+Not offered 2019-2020.

 ENGL 215 Principles and Practices of Literary Criticism